CarlssonOscar/uma-vintage/README.md

 * W3 html validator - test html code.
 * W3 css validator - test css code.
 * PEP8 - test Python code.
+* JShint - test JavaScript code.
 * Whitenoise - makes it possible to serve the projects own static files on Heroku.

 ## Credits

 The code which it made it possible to rotate the front page image was provided by [flaviocopes](https://flaviocopes.com/rotate-image/).

-Code Institutes Boutique Ado project was used as a point of departure for the project.
+Code Institutes Boutique Ado project was used as the point of departure for the project.

 ## Acknowledgements